Is 100k a Good Settlement? Settlement Value Guide 2025

 Damage Assessment Guide: Evaluating Settlement Worth

-To determine if $100,000 represents fair compensation, calculate your total damages first.
+To evaluate whether a settlement offer is reasonable, it helps to review the types of damages commonly considered in similar legal matters.
 Medical bills, rehabilitation costs, lost income, and property damage form the foundation of any settlement evaluation.

 Economic Damages Calculation